Carlos Fortes (footballer, born 1974)

-Carlos Fortes (born 27 April 1974) is a Dutch former football forward.
+Carlos Fortes (born 27 April 1974) is a Dutch retired football forward.
 He made his debut in Dutch professional football on 31 May 1993 for Sparta Rotterdam, replacing Gerald Sandel in a league game against Roda JC (2-4).

+Fortes also played for Vitesse, where he was kicked out of a European game against SC Braga, but he returned to Sparta as an amateur after his contract with the Arnhem club was not renewed.
+He retired in 2003, after persisting injuries.